openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

 ```

-Set `user` to match your Github profile name:
+Set `user` to match your GitHub profile name:

 ```bash
 user={your Github profile name}